-- We will not pay a Recovery Insurance benefit if the sickness or injury that led to the medical condition is first experienced or diagnosed within 90 days of when your covers started or were reinstated. - Children of the insured person, aged between three months and 21 years of age, are covered by a children's benefit. - Once a child turns 21, you can convert the children's benefit into the child's own policy. - If you have chosen accelerated cover (where your Recovery Insurance is linked to your Life Insurance) and we have fully paid your Recovery Insurance sum insured: - the Life Insurance cover buy-back benefit is included - you can choose to also include the optional Recovery Insurance cover buy-back benefit. - We will not pay claims in certain circumstances - for example, if the medical condition is a result of an intentional selfinflicted act or criminal behaviour.
+- We will not pay a Recovery Insurance benefit if the sickness or injury that led to the medical condition is first experienced or diagnosed within 90 days of when your covers started or were reinstated. - · Children of the insured person, aged between three months and 21 years of age, are covered by a children's benefit. - Once a child turns 21, you can convert the children's benefit into the child's own policy. - If you have chosen accelerated cover (where your Recovery Insurance is linked to your Life Insurance): - the Life Insurance cover buy-back benefit is included - you can choose to also include the optional Recovery Insurance cover buy-back benefit. - We will not pay claims in certain circumstances - for example, if the medical condition is a result of an intentional selfinflicted act or criminal behaviour.